simh/simh/0readme_ethernet.txt

  file is invoked with.

- The current windows network built binaries will run on any system without regard to whether or not WinPcap is installed, and will provide Network functionality when WinPcap is available.
+ The current windows network built binaries will run on any system without regard to whether or not Npcap or WinPcap is installed, and will provide Network functionality when Npcap or WinPcap is available.

 -------------------------------------------------------------------------------